joeyparrish/pokeheim/testing-script.md

 1. Check that greylings attack each other
 1. Disable PVP
 1. Check that greylings stop attacking each other
+1. Catch all greylings
+1. Release greydwarf brute
+1. Switch players
 1. Enable PVP
-1. Try to catch one of the other player's greylings, should not be trivial
+1. Try to catch the brute, should not be trivial
 1. Check that capture message was "Gotcha!" and not "return!"
+1. Release more things
+1. Switch players
+1. Release one greyling
 1. Disable PVP
-1. Recall all, check that only your own greyling was recalled, with the message "Greyling, return!" and not "Everyone, return!"
+1. Recall all, check that only your own things were recalled, with the message "Greyling, return!" and not "Everyone, return!"
-1. Try to catch the other player's remaining greyling, should work right away
+1. Try to catch the other player's remaining things, should work right away with PVP off
 1. Check that capture message was "Gotcha!" and not "return!"